Canadian PM Trudeau reaches out to Jacinda Ardern to shore up support in escalating diplomatic feud with China

+China expert Anne-Marie Brady says New Zealand must join Canada in applying pressure on the People's Republic amid an escalating diplomatic feud between the two nations.

-Canadian Prime Minister Justin Trudeau has contacted Jacinda Ardern in an attempt to shore up support in applying pressure on China in an escalating diplomatic feud between the two nations.
+This comes after Canadian Prime Minister Justin Trudeau contacted Jacinda Ardern in an attempt to shore up Canada's support in condemning China's recent diplomatic actions.

 The pair discussed the detention and legal treatment of Canadian citizens in China, as part of what appears to be a worldwide push by Trudeau to apply pressure on the People's Republic.